radius-project/radius/README.md

 As the pace of innovation increases for cloud-native technologies, so does the need for rapid progress within application teams.
 Application teams need a platform that can let developers and operators work together, while still maintaining the agility their users and applications require.
 These are the challenges that Radius is designed to solve.

+Key features of the Radius platform include:

+- *Radius application graph*: Developers can model their entire application, including the connections and dependencies between services.
+- *Swappable infrastructure*: Radius resources are platform-agnostic, allowing applications to be written once and deployed to any platform, such as Kubernetes, Microsoft Azure, Amazon Web Services (AWS), or on-premises hardware.
+- Recipes for infrastructure Provisioning: Radius Recipes automate infrastructure provisioning using infrastructure-as-code templates, ensuring all deployments meet organizational requirements and policies.
+- *Radius environments*: IT operators can define policies, security configurations, Recipes, and diagnostics required by their organization, ensuring secure and repeatable infrastructure across local development, testing, and production environments.
+- *Consistent tooling and experiences*: Radius offers a consistent set of APIs, tools, and experiences that span any cloud or on-premises environment, simplifying and standardizing cloud-native application teams' toolchains and processes.

 ## Release status

 Radius is currently in an invitation-only private release and we are working hard to get Radius ready for public release in the near future.